 Student Progress at the school shall be displayed in multiple ways.
 First, ISP{sch} shall be displayed, with the number of students on whose basis the metric was calculated.
 Second, ISP{all} and ISP{low} for the school shall each be displayed separately, with the number of students on whose basis the metrics were calculated.
 Next, the percent of all student growth records included in the indicator in which the current score on the SC READY meets or exceeds the student's MAT shall be displayed.
-This percent will also be displayed as a fraction in which the number of growth records in which the student met or exceeded their MAT is the numerator and the total number of growth records included in the indicator is the denominator.
-In addition, the percent of all student growth records included in the indicator in which the current score on the SC READY meets or exceeds the AVT shall be displayed.
-This percent will also be displayed as a fraction in which the numerator and the total number of growth records in which the student met or exceeded their AVT is the numerator and the total number of growth records in which the student met or exceeded their AVT is the numerator and the total number of growth records included in the indicator is the denominator.
+This percent will also be displayed as a fraction in which the number of growth records included in the indicator is the denominator.
+In addition, the percent of all student growth records included in the indicator in which the student met or exceeded their MAT is the numerator and the total number of exceeds the AVT shall be displayed.
+This percent will also be displayed as a fraction in which the number of all student growth records included in the indicator in which the current score on the SC READY meets or exceeds the AVT shall be displayed.
+This percent will also be displayed as a fraction in which the number of growth records in which the student met or exceeded their AVT is the numerator and the total number of exceeds the AVT shall be displayed.
+This percent will also be displayed as a fraction in which the numerator and the total number of growth records included in the indicator is the denominator.
 All these displays of school metrics shall also include comparison metrics for the district and the state, with similarly formatted fractions showing the number of students at the district and state levels.